basp/nanibot/README.md

 ## getting started
 ### the erlang shell
-Make sure you have some kind of Erlang running.
-There's a specialized shell for Win Windows.
-Look for instructions in the documentation.
+The instructions below assume you are running an Erlang shell.
+If you're unsure how to do this on your system please checkout [the official site](https://www.erlang.org).

 Once you have an Erlang shell up and running we can continue.

 ### compiling
-There's no Rebar or something yet so we have toi do this the clunky way.
+There's no Rebar or something yet so we have to do this the clunky way (sorry).

 Once in your Erlang shell:
 ```
 > cd("./dir/where/nani/is/installed/src").
 ```